chrisnappin/play-recaptcha/docs/high-level-api.md

 * [Controller](#controller)
 * [Troubleshooting](#troubleshooting)

-##Pre-requisites
+## Pre-requisites
 Before you can use the play-recaptcha module, you need to have registered with [Google reCAPTCHA](http://www.google.com/recaptcha) to obtain your **private** (**secret**) and **public** (**site**) keys, which you will need below.

+Note that if you want to use invisible reCAPTCHA, this is a separate option and you will need separate keys to use it.

-##Build Dependency
+## Build Dependency
 The play-recaptcha module is distributed via Maven Central, so you can add the module as a build dependency in SBT.
 In your top-level *build.sbt* file, add the following:

     libraryDependencies ++= Seq(
-      "com.nappin" %% "play-recaptcha" % "2.1"
+      "com.nappin" %% "play-recaptcha" % "2.2"
     )

-The useful `%%` syntax means SBT will select the appropriate binary for your Scala version, and `2.1` is the play-recaptcha module version number being used - since SBT uses ivy the version number can be alternatively be an expression such as `2.+` (meaning any version 2.x release).
+The useful `%%` syntax means SBT will select the appropriate binary for your Scala version, and `2.2` is the play-recaptcha module version number being used - since SBT uses ivy the version number can be alternatively be an expression such as `2.+` (meaning any version 2.x release).

 (see [build.sbt](../build.sbt) for a complete example)

-##Configuration
+## Configuration
 The play-recaptcha module supports the following configuration settings in your *application.conf* file:

 Configuration Key|Description|Default Value